superlinked/external-benchmarks/README.md

 |7|200 QPS for single-object updates (incl. embedding)| 2s @ p95 | TBD |20 QPS of 1% filter selectivity| 100ms @ p95 | TBD |

 Formulate the queries like this:
 1. **Vector Similarity**: Each query should contain `dot product` similarity scoring against a vector that you grab from the DB.
+The vector is specified in query_params under the `product_id` key.
 2. **Filters**: To get the target filter selectivity, please use the filters specified in the `query_params` files.
 3. **Results details**: Add `LIMIT 100` to all queries and only retrieve `parent_asin` for each record to minimize networking overhead.
 4. **Vector Search Recall**: We expect that you can tune your system to produce >90% average hit rate for the ANN index and we expect that you run the above tests with such tuning.